mumairofficial/khalilstemmler-website-2019/src/pages/articles/domain-driven-design-intro.md

 ## Layered Architecture & Design Principles + Patterns

-Domain-Driven Design requires fundemental knowledge of software design patterns and principles.
+Domain-Driven Design requires fundamental knowledge of software design patterns and principles.
 It works well in an Agile context and places importance on delivering the simplest thing possible first ([YAGNI](/wiki/yagni)), then improving on it's design iteratively.

-The challenge is: you **need to know** these fundemental design principles and patterns in order to design well the first time.
+The challenge is: you **need to know** these fundamental design principles and patterns in order to design well the first time.
 It's a lot harder to do DDD well if we make a mess.

 > In order to go fast, we must go well.